dfst/deepforge/docs/reference/operation_feedback.rst

 Operation Feedback
 ==================

-Operations can provide real-time graph feedback.
-DeepForge provides support for subplots, basic 2D and 3D scatter and line plots and images from :code:`matplotlib`.
+Operations can provide a variety of forms of real-time feedback including subplots, 2D and 3D plots and images using :code:`matplotlib`.

 Graphs
 ------
-Real-time graphs can be created using `matplotlib`.
-Following example shows a sample 3D Scatter plot and its rendering in `DeepForge`.
+The following example shows a sample 3D scatter plot and its rendering in DeepForge.

 .. code-block:: python